TZstatsADS/Spring2020-Project4-group1/README.md

 **Contribution statement**: [default]
 All team members contributed equally in all stages of this project.
 All team members approve our work presented in this GitHub repository including this contributions statement.

 + Guo, Junyan: He conducted meetings, taking charge on R1+R3 factorization file, knn method and linear regression method.
-He did data transformation (mu, bi, bu, dev_u(t)) for fitting data in all methods.
+He did data transformation (mu, bi, bu, dev_u(t)) for fitting data in all methods and debugged the main file.

 + Chen, Shuyi: She participated in meetings, She took charge of the A1+P2 model, wrote the report and PPT and did the presentation.